csikasote/BembaSpeech/README.md

 ### 5. CONTACT

-Please feel to drop me an email `claytonsikasote@gmail.com` if you would like to discuss anything related to this work or anything else related.
+Please feel free to drop me an email `claytonsikasote@gmail.com` if you would like to discuss anything related to this work or anything else related.
 Cheers!